shivakrishnaah/s3-plugin/README.md

 `s3CopyArtifact` and `s3Upload` step.
 You can use the snippet generator to get started.

-When using an Amazon S3 compatible storage system (OpenStack Swift, EMC Atmos...), the list of AWS regions can be overridden specifying a file `classpath://com/amazonaws/partitions/override/endpoints.json` matching the format defined in AWS SDK's [endpoints.json](https://github.com/aws/aws-sdk-java/blob/master/aws-java-sdk-core/src/main/resources/com/amazonaws/partitions/endpoints.json).
+When using an Amazon S3 compatible storage system (OpenStack Swift, EMC Atmos...), the list of AWS regions can be overridden by specifying a file `classpath://com/amazonaws/partitions/override/endpoints.json` matching the format defined in AWS SDK's [endpoints.json](https://github.com/aws/aws-sdk-java/blob/master/aws-java-sdk-core/src/main/resources/com/amazonaws/partitions/endpoints.json).